 While ideal crystal structures exhibit lattice symmetries that help to mitigate these issues \cite{MacDonald_1979}, these problems become much more severe in systems with strong thermal excitations due to a significant increase in the number of partially occupied bands as the temperature rises \cite{Blanchet_POP_2020, Fiedler_PRR_2022}.
-Moreover, for systems with disordered atomic structures such as disordered alloys, amorphous materials, and shock-compressed materials, techniques that employ crystal symmetries are not applicable .
+Moreover, for systems with disordered atomic structures such as disordered alloys, amorphous materials, and shock-compressed materials, techniques that employ crystal symmetries are not applicable.
 Additionally, for such materials, the computational cost increases dramatically due to the necessity of averaging the TDDFT results over various ionic configurations \cite{JCP_averaging}.
-Consequently, the optimal value for the broadening parameter $\eta$ is usually selected by visually assessing the smoothness of the TDDFT result for any given dynamic response property of interest \cite{abinit_tddft, Meghan_AIP_2023, Desjarlais_PRE_2002}; this is clearly a highly unsatisfactory approach for what is supposed to be a true first-principles calculation.
+Consequently, the optimal value of the broadening parameter $\eta$ in such computationally demanding cases is usually selected by visually assessing the smoothness of the TDDFT results for the dynamic response property of interest \cite{abinit_tddft, Meghan_AIP_2023, Desjarlais_PRE_2002}; this is clearly a highly unsatisfactory approach for what is supposed to be a true first-principles calculation.